yeonseok-zeticai/mlange_beta_docs/docs/_sources/android/deploy-to-android-studio.md

 1. Model Key

-    - Model file is provided by ZETIC.ai with URL.
-You can simply use the model url.
+    - You can get Model Key in with `mlange_gen` at Getting-start

 2. Aar Library